openedx/openedx-webhooks/docs/about.rst

 What This App Does
 ==================

-This app is meant to serve multiple uses, doing any automated task that requires linking up webhooks for JIRA, GitHub, and any other online system that edX uses.
-It currently does the following things:
+This app is a bot installed as a webhook for GitHub and Jira to automate aspects of the Open edX contribution flow.

+Here is an overview of what it does.

-GitHub PR to JIRA issue
+GitHub PR to Jira issue
 -----------------------

-The most well-known need this bot serves is automatically creating JIRA issues for incoming GitHub pull requests.
+The most well-known need this bot serves is automatically creating Jira issues for incoming GitHub pull requests.
 It detects the author of the pull request, and determines whether that author is an edX employee, a contractor that often does work for edX, or someone else in the Open edX community.
 If the author